 Long non-coding RNA have been found to act at nearly every level of gene regulation, including the three major phases of transcription: pretranscription, transcription, and post-transcription.

-It acts as a decoy in which a lncRNA attaches to a protein molecule involved in initiating transcription, thus preventing gene function.
-During transcription it can interfere directly by transcription modulation again preventing the gene from being expressed.
-During post transcription it can interfere with mRNA stability, with splicing modulation, with editing of mRNA, and in cellular distribution.
+During pre-transcription, (A) it acts as a decoy in which a lncRNA attaches to a protein molecule involved in initiating transcription, thus preventing gene function.
+During transcription, (B) it can interfere directly by transcription modulation again preventing the gene from being expressed.
+During post transcription, (C) it can interfere with mRNA stability, with splicing modulation, resulting in editing of mRNA.
 The activities mentioned above all occur within the cell nucleus.
-Additional activity in the cytoplasm includes interfering with mRNA stability, causing mRNA degradation, and interfering with translational activities at the level of the ribosome.19
+Additional activity in the cytoplasm includes interfering with mRNA stability, causing mRNA degradation, and interfering with translational activities at the level of the ribosome.20